the-teachingRSE-project/competencies/competencies.md

       Need to think about coherent life-cycle management across the team - generally a key area of expertise for an RSE team.&
     Should support with training.
-Organisation may also provide site licences for, e.g. management tools.
+Organisation may also provide site licences for, e.g., management tools.
     \\\hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     SWREPOS&
-    Uses repositories for code management and demonstrating outputs, e.g. for supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Uses repositories to collaborate inside the team.
+    Uses repositories for code management and demonstrating outputs, e.g., for supporting academic credit, but may be missing skills.& As locally-based, but professional RSEs are generally very experienced with use of repositories and their many features.& Uses repositories to collaborate inside the team.